fullstaq-ruby/infra/docs/infrastructure-overview.md

 Note that the Infrastructure team does not maintain the packages _inside_ the repositories; that's left to package maintainers.

-Package maintainers' CI/CD systems make use of Fabian Met's access key, in order to access repositories.
+Package maintainers' CI/CD systems make use of Fabian Met's API key, in order to access repositories.
+A copy of this key is stored in the `fullstaq-ruby-hisec` Google Cloud project's Secret Manager.

 The Bintray account also stores a copy of the GPG private key, which is used to sign the repositories.
 This key cannot be read back from Bintray.